Translate

 She is currently working on a work of graphic nonfiction about immigrant detention and deportation, which will come out through One World, Random House.

-Doors will open at 4:45pm, followed by the event, which will run from 5 to 6:15pm with a Q&A and Book Signing to follow.
+Doors opened at 4:45pm, followed by the event, which ran from 5 to 6:15pm with a Q&A and Book Signing that followed.

 AANHPI/APIDA Book Circle (Students Only)